Molly Grace9-Minute Read

 Depending on how extensive your project is, it’s possible to spend quite a bit of money on landscaping.

-Adding a deck or patio to their yards is a common project for homeowners looking to upgrade their outdoor spaces.
+Adding a deck or patio is a common project for homeowners looking to upgrade their outdoor spaces.
 These projects can also be fairly costly: $7,700 on average for a deck, $3,400 for a patio.

 The cost of these items can vary.
 Budgeting ahead when you notice an appliance is starting to get old, for example, can help you be prepared for these costs as they come up.